MSU-Libraries/kube-doc/README.md

 ```

 ### Type: ConfigMap
-[ConfigMaps](#configmaps-and-secrets) can also be leveraged as a mount type.
+[ConfigMaps](#configmaps) and [Secrets](#secrets) can also be leveraged as a mount type.
-Data set in a ConfigMap can be mapped onto the Pod, albeit read-only.
+Data set in these can be mapped onto the Pod, albeit read-only.
+Note that there are
+slight difference between ConfigMaps and Secrets.
+See the relevant documentation for details.

-Example mounting `data.files.my-data` into a Pod at `/etc/basepath/my-data.txt`:
+Example mounting `data.files.my-data` from a ConfigMap into a Pod at `/etc/basepath/my-data.txt`:
 ```yaml
 apiVersion: v1
 kind: ConfigMap